 Maybe you think I am fickle and maybe I am, but I couldn’t pinpoint in my mind what I was looking for, I just knew when I saw it, I would know.
 I often say I have to do back-flips over something before I am sure it. 😆

-Once it was dry, I used upholstery weight batting to buff it to a soft sheen.
+Once it was dry, I used a chunk of upholstery weight batting to buff it to a soft sheen.

 I also used an old shoe polishing brush to buff the areas in the nooks and crannies.

-Once I saw the buffed dark wax, I knew I found what I was looking for.
+Once I saw the buffed dark wax on the wood furniture, I knew I found what I was looking for.

 You can read more about cutting around the frame in this Victorian Chair Reupholstery post.